open-telemetry/opentelemetry-swift/Sources/Instrumentation/SDKResourceExtension/README.md

-# iOS Resource extension
+# SDK Resource extension

-This package captures a number of key data points of an iOS application and generates a Resource object that can be passed to a `TracerProvider`
+This package captures a number of key data points of an application and generates a Resource object that can be passed to a `TracerProvider`

 ## Usage